pirsch-analytics/docs/docs/integrations/webflow.md

 ![Webflow Custom Attributes Details](/static/integrations/webflow/webflow-custom-attributes-small.png)

 Click the **+** sign to add an attribute for the event name, and additional metadata attributes if needed.
 The event name must always be present, the metadata fields are optional.
-In this example we set the `pirsch-event` name to `Visit Pirsch Button` and add a meta data attribute with the name `type` and the value `primary`.
-Meta data attributes must have the prefix `pirsch-meta-`.
+In this example we set the `pirsch-event` name to `Visit Pirsch Button` and add a metadata attribute with the name `type` and the value `primary`.
+Metadata attributes must have the prefix `pirsch-meta-`.

 And that's it!
 After publishing the changes, clicking the button on the page after publishing the changes will now fire an event.
 For more advanced use cases, see the [events article](/advanced/events.md).